 - Will staff be informed if their patient tests positive?

-- We will inform all staff who have dealt with a positive patient and ensure that the proper precautions and protocols were following.
+- We will inform all staff who have dealt with a positive patient and ensure that the proper precautions and protocols were followed.
 If there was a break in precautions, we will treat staff as a potential contact and will monitor for signs and symptoms for 14 days

 - What if I am pregnant or immune compromised and am concerned about providing care to patients with COVID-19?